AlexJonesNLP/DS-ML-Python-cheat-sheets/README.md

 # DS-ML-Python-cheat-sheets
-Interactive Google Colab notebooks that walk through the basics of the most widely used Python data science and ML libraries, including:
+Interactive notebooks that walk through the basics of the most widely used Python data science and ML libraries, including:

 * Pandas
 * NumPy